HenryMarshall/regex-talk/src/slides/slides.md

 // => [ [ 'bar', 'r', index: 0, input: 'bar baz' ],
 //      [ 'baz', 'z', index: 4, input: 'bar baz' ] ]
 ```

-Note: Do *not* define the regex in the while loop or you'll have an infinite loop.
-It also *must* be a global regex.
-We'll reuse this function later.

 ==========